bd/twidor/README.md

 * Key-Map labels are shortened to the first three letters, which is currently sufficient for all of the popular key-maps.
 * The visual key-map does not show the mouse buttons.
-* Lessons 1-7 are tailored to the Deafult key-map.
+* Lessons 1-7 are tailored to the Default key-map.
 Specifically, lesson one uses only single button keys of the Default key-map.
 Other key-maps will require chords in lesson one.

 ## How to Build

-To compile and build Twidor.jar and the debian package (.deb), one may use:
+To compile and build Twidor.jar and the Debian package (.deb), one may use:

     sudo apt install git openjdk-8-jdk ant make fakeroot git clone https://github.com/rich-murphey/twidor.git
     cd twidor
     make

-One option for debuging Twidor is use [Eclipse](http://www.eclipse.org/downloads/).
-In Eclipse, select <kbd>File | Open | New Project</kbd>, then select "Java Project from Existing Ant Buildfile", click <kbd>Next</kbd>, click <kbd>Browse</kbd>, select file twidor/build.xml, and click <kbd>Finish</kdb>.
+One option for debugging Twidor is use [Eclipse](http://www.eclipse.org/downloads/).
+In Eclipse, select <kbd>File | Open | New Project</kbd>, then select "Java Project from Existing Ant Buildfile", click <kbd>Next</kbd>, click <kbd>Browse</kbd>, select file twidor/build.xml, and click <kbd>Finish</kbd>.

 ## Other Relevant Projects